 Elsbernd has served terms as Repertoire and Standards Chair for the South Dakota ACDA, District Convener and Chapter Dean for the South Dakota Chapter of the American Guild of Organists (AGO), and is currently the Repertoire and Resources Chair for Iowa Choral Directors Association (ICDA).
 He has made concert appearances with Boston Brass, Winnipeg Philharmonic Choir, Michigan Sinfonietta Orchestra, and the choirs of South Dakota State University.
 He has three hymn-based compositions published by Alliance Publications, Inc. Elsbernd resides in Waukee, Iowa, with his wife, Nichole Colsch, and their two children, Ethan and Abigail.

-Zach Hastings, a native of Ankeny, IA, is the Director of Worship and Music at St. Stephen Lutheran Church (ELCA) in Urbandale, IA, where he conducts the Chancel Choir and serves as organist.
+Zach Hastings, a native of Ankeny, IA, currently serves as Director of Music at Pacific Hills Lutheran Church (LCMS) in Omaha, NE.
+He as previously served as Director of Worship and Music at Bethlehem Lutheran Church (ELCA) in Bayport, MN; Director of Worship and Music at St. Stephen Lutheran Church (ELCA) in Urbandale, IA; and several other churches in central Iowa.
 He is a graduate of Iowa State University, with a Bachelor of Arts in Music.
-During his time at Iowa State University, heserved as President and Secretary of the Music Student Representative Council while also participating in the Iowa State Symphony Orchestra, Symphonic Band, and Percussion Ensemble.
+During his time at Iowa State University, he served as President and Secretary of the Music Student Representative Council.
 His principal teachers include Dr. Miriam Zach, Ruth Harris, Ahreum Han Congdon, and Dr. Tin-Shi Tam.
-Hastings is currently pursuing Pre-Health studies at Iowa State University and Northwestern Health Sciences University, with aspirations to attend medical school.
+In addition to serving on the Central Iowa AGO Executive Committee, Hastings is also serving on the American Guild of Organists Young Organists (AGOYO) National Board.
+He currently works for Principal Financial Group in Des Moines while also pursuing Pre-Health studies at Iowa State University and Northwestern Health Sciences University, with aspirations to attend medical school.